sevleo/portfolio/README.md

 This is my portfolio website featuring the projects, work experience, and technologies that I'm equipped with.
 I created this website with React and TailwindCSS, and hosted on Netlify.

+The website is accessed by this link: [Seva Leo Portfolio](https://heroic-horse-859bac.netlify.app/).

 <!-- ABOUT THE PROJECT -->

 [![Product Name Screen Shot][product-screenshot]](https://yogato.netlify.app)